-- \\\\The above courses should transfer as a block according to the Music Field of Study as mandated by the Texas Higher Education Coordinating Board in 2000.
+\\\\The above courses should transfer as a block according to the Music Field of Study as mandated by the Texas Higher Education Coordinating Board in 2000.
 The receiving institution should be contacted upon admission to TVCC to guarantee all requirements.
-If there are any problems with transfer, refer to www.thecb.state.tx.us/ctc/ip/core11\00/index.htm - \\\\\ The Piano or Organ major must study a secondary instrument (or voice) in lieu of Piano Class.
-See your advisor. - \\\\\\ If a music major cannot enroll in a required piano class because of a conflict with the academic schedule, or because of capacity enrollment in classes, the student is permitted to study piano in private, applied piano lessons.
+If there are any problems with transfer, refer to www.thecb.state.tx.us/ctc/ip/core11\00/index.htm

+\\\\\The Piano or Organ major must study a secondary instrument (or voice) in lieu of Piano Class.
+See your

+\\\\\In special circumstances, the student is permitted to study piano in private, applied piano lessons (see MUAP course numbers that correspond with the equivalent semester of study).
 The student is held accountable for the same course of study as the piano class.
+This must be approved by the music departmental coordinator.